docker-archive/classicswarm/docs/install-manual.md

 2. Enter `docker ps`.

-    From the output, verify that both a swarm and a consul container are running.
+    From the output, verify that both a Swarm cluster and a consul container are running.
     Then, disconnect from the `manager0` and `consul0` instance.

 3. Connect to the `manager1` node and use `ifconfig` to get its IP address.